Praga E-210: Design and development

-The Praga E-210 was designed as a four-seat tourer or air-taxi.
-It seems to have appeared in public for the first time at the Paris Exhibition of late 1936, though it is not known whether it had made its first flight by then.
+In 1935, Jaroslav Šlechta, chief designer of the aircraft department of ČKD, began development of a twin-engined, four-seat light transport aircraft, to be powered by 60 kW Praga D engines, suitable for use as an air taxi as well as for private use.
+The design of the proposed new aircraft, the Praga E-210, had progressed sufficiently by November 1935 for ČKD to submit a request to the Czechoslovak government for a contract to build a prototype.
+A contract for construction of one prototype was signed on 16 March 1936, with one change from the original proposal being the use of proven Walter Minor rather than Praga D engines, as it was felt that the risk of combining the untested Praga D engine with a new airframe would be too high.

+The Praga E-210 was publicly unveiled at the Paris Exhibition in November 1936, with Praga having sending the externally complete, but untested and unflown prototype to the show where it was displayed on the Czechoslovak stand.
 It was a high wing cantilever monoplane, with an enclosed cabin for four ahead of the wing and in 1936 a conventional tailwheel fixed undercarriage and single fin.
 It was unusual in adopting a pusher configuration, with two engines close to the fuselage driving small propellers.
 Its layout was thus much like that of the Carden-Baynes Bee, its almost exact contemporary though a much smaller aircraft.

 The wing of the E-210 was made in a single piece, a wooden structure built around two spars and plywood covered.
 The leading edge was significantly swept, but the trailing edge was straight.
 The ailerons were steel framed and fabric covered.
 Between them and the engines were Schrenk type landing flaps.
 The 85/95 hp (63/71 kW) Walter Minor four cylinder inverted in line engines were cantilevered from the rear spar on steel frames, with fairings both above and below the wings.

 The flat sided fuselage was built on a steel tube framework, narrowing to the rear.
 The rounded nose and the cabin were plywood skinned and the rest fabric covered.
 The spatted mainwheels were mounted on short cantilever struts, making only a shallow angle to the ground and with the shock absorbers inside the fuselage.
 On the original aircraft there was a small castorable tailwheel, but later this was supplanted by a spatted, steerable nose wheel with a faired leg.
 By mid-1937 the original single fin had been replaced by a twin endplate fin arrangement.
 The fixed surfaces were wooden framed and plywood covered, the tailplane attached to the top of the fuselage and braced externally from below.
 The split elevators were fabric covered over wood, with trim tabs and the horn balanced rudders were of fabric covered steel.